Laptop announced date: 27th April 2020

-A great priced gaming mouse today, that could accompany the Acer Nitro 5 2020 i5-9300H GTX 1650 Mobile 8GB RAM 256GB M.2 is the, Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons that is currently priced at $11.99.
-Over the past couple of weeks this mouse has dropped its price by $19, giving us extra confidence in matching it with today’s laptop as a good purchase.
-Our mice price tracker had this mouse marked at its lowest price on 15th Aug 2020, where it cost $11.99.
+A great priced gaming mouse today, that could accompany the Acer Nitro 5 2020 i5-9300H GTX 1650 Mobile 8GB RAM 256GB M.2 is the, PICTEK Gaming Mouse 7200DPI wired 7 Buttons that is currently priced at $10.87.
+Reviewing all our records the lowest tracked price we have for this mouse was recorded on 23rd Nov 2020, where it was priced at $10.87.

 |Quality||Mouse||Price (USD)||Check Regional Pricing|

 |*||Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons||$11.99|